ScopeDevs/slate/source/index.html.md

 PeerPal API allows you to obtain data pertaining to prospective parents and parent ambassadors that use PeerPal.
 If you are interested in partnering with us and using our API, please send us an email at pranav@peerpalschools.com or brennan@peerpalschools.com.

-We have language bindings for JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+We have language bindings for only JavaScript!
+You can view code examples in the dark area to the right, and are looking to add more language guides in the future.

 # Authentication